Stockholm university

 Project description

-Currently, the project consists of a pilot study in which a short group treatment is used in adult psychiatry in the Northern Stockholm Psychiatry for patients with complex and long-term problems.
+Currently, the project consists of a pilot study in which a short group treatment was used in adult psychiatry in the Northern Stockholm Psychiatry for patients with complex and long-term problems.
 These are patients with co-morbidity of several psychiatric diagnoses or permanent disability after several previous treatment attempts.

 The patients often have chronic and severe anxiety problems and difficulties with impulsivity, such as self-harm behaviour.
 The patients have often had a long contact with psychiatric care and there is a strong desire among both patients and practitioners for new, specialised treatment options.